 #look at the data frame#(add code below)head(data_to_explore)

-# Create a scatter plotggplot(data_to_explore, aes(x = time_spent_hours, y = proportion_earned)) +geom_point() +labs(title ="Relationship Between Time Spent and Proportion of Points Earned",x ="Time Spent (Hours)",y ="Proportion of Points Earned")
+#(add code below)ggplot(data_to_explore, aes(x = time_spent_hours, y = proportion_earned)) +geom_point() +labs(title ="Relationship Between Time Spent and Proportion of Points Earned",x ="Time Spent (Hours)",y ="Proportion of Points Earned")

 Level c.
-Add Scale with a different color.
+Add scale with a different color.

 ❓ Can we notice anything about enrollment status?